kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/modules/06.oauth/lab.md

      7. get the code verifier from the cookie as well as the code query parameter
      8. retrieve the tokens from the oauth server
      9. persist the token inside a session
-     10. print the user email information
+     10. redirect to the same page without any extra query parameters (shall bring us to step 11)